By Simon O’ Connor, 13th Oct 2016 (Updated 22nd March 2018)

 On May the 20th 2015, The Fourth Anti-Money Laundering Directive was introduced by the European Parliament.
-The main objective of the Directive was to prevent money laundering.
-One of the most discussed features of the Directive is the introduction of beneficial ownership registers.
-A beneficial owner is an individual who controls or owns legal entity through ownership of more than 25% of shares and/or 25% voting rights.
+Although the directive has not to date been fully implemented into Irish Law it is now mandatory for companies to keep and maintain beneficial ownership register.
+This is one of the most discussed features of the directive aimed at the prevention of money laundering, the unlawful movement of funds and terrorism financing.
+A beneficial owner defined as an individual who controls or owns legal entity through ownership of more than 25% of shares and/or 25% voting rights.

 At the moment, companies in Ireland are only required to record and publicise legal ownership.
 Under the directive, corporate and legal entities in every state in the European Union are required to record and hold precise and current information on the beneficial ownership of shares.
 Companies are required to submit this information to their national companies office.
 This information will then be made accessible to permitting authorities.